jpalao/camelbones/README.md

 CamelBones is a Cocoa/Perl bridge for Mac OS X. It allows easy access to the Cocoa API for Perl developers.
 It also allows easy, object-oriented access to an embedded Perl interpreter for Objective-C developers.

-As of April 2016, this project has been unmaintained for about 5 years, I decided to give this project some time in order to modernize it a bit:
+As of April 2016, this project had been unmaintained for about 5 years, I decided to give this project some time in order to modernize it a bit:

 - Added x86_64 support
 - Objective-C 2.0 support